SkypLabs/packer-centos/README.md

 ## Examples

-To create an image of CentOS 7 for all the hypervisors, including images with Vagrant support :
+To create an image of CentOS 7 with all the hypervisors, including Vagrant images:

     packer build -var-file centos7.json packer-centos.json

-To create an image of CentOS 6 for all the hypervisors, including images with Vagrant support :
+To create an image of CentOS 6 with all the hypervisors, including Vagrant images:

     packer build -var-file centos6.json packer-centos.json

-To create an CentOS 7 image only for VirtualBox with Vagrant support and some default variable values overwritten, for example, *headless* and *timeout* :
+To create a Vagrant CentOS 7 image only with VirtualBox and overwrite some default variable's values (here, `headless` and `timeout`):

     packer build -only vbox4vagrant -var 'headless=false' -var 'timeout=1h' -var-file centos7.json packer-centos.json